STGTraffic/TWIST/README.md

 ```
 python data.py
 ```
-Please note that different datasets has different sampling interval, it is necessary to change the the "tod" in the code!
+Please note that different datasets has different sampling interval, it is necessary to change the the corresponding parameters (like "tod") in the code!

 ## Train Commands
 Run the following code to train the model.